 Eligibility criteria for this type of loan can include:

 As the name suggests, a guarantor loan is a type of loan where a guarantor is also included into the loan agreement.
-This guarantor is typically someone close to the borrower, has a good credit score and has demonstrated that they are a reliable person to lend to.
+This guarantor is typically someone close to the borrower, who has a good credit score and has demonstrated that they are a reliable person to lend to.

 Guarantors help to lower the lender’s risk of lending, particularly if the main borrower has a bad credit score.